oneconcern/datamon/docs/usage/datamon_bundle_get.md

   -h, --help            help for get
-      --label string    The human-readable name of a label --repo string     The name of this repository
+      --label string    The human-readable name of a label --repo string     The name of this repository --with-labels     Include labels in the returned bundle metadata
 ```

 ### Options inherited from parent commands